What Are the Benefits of Paying Cash for a Home?

-Reasons Why Sellers Like All Cash Offers
+Reasons Why Sellers Like All-Cash Offers

-Sellers will often accept an all-cash purchase offer over a higher priced offer with conventional or FHA loan financing.
+Sellers will often accept an all-cash purchase offer over a higher-priced offer with conventional or FHA loan financing.
 That's because they know the cash offer is more likely to close.
-It involves fewer stumbling blocks.
-And sometimes a bird in the hand is worth two in the bush, so to speak.
+It involves fewer stumbling blocks, and sometimes a bird in the hand is worth two in the bush, so to speak.

-- No Loan Funding Contingency.Even though a buyer may be fully qualified to buy a home at inception, a hundred things can come up during the loan process.
+- No Loan Funding Contingency: Even though a buyer may be fully qualified to buy a home at inception, a hundred things can come up during the loan process.
 Apart from the home itself not qualifying, to conditions for loan approval that a buyer cannot meet, to loans that were once available drying up during escrow.
 More commonly, lenders deny loans because the buyers' qualifications change upon further scrutiny.
 Maybe the buyer wasn't fully employed in the same occupation for the past two years.
 Or perhaps financial situations were altered prior to closing such as the buyer purchasing a new car or worse: Maybe the buyer was unwittingly a victim of identity theft.

-- Faster Closing.A buyer does not need 30 or 45 days to close if the buyer is not obtaining a loan.
-Once the home inspection and other contingencies have been satisfied or released, closing can take place in as little as seven days, providing the buyer is willing to sign a lead paint waiver.
+- Faster Closing: A buyer does not need 30 or 45 days to close if the buyer is not obtaining a loan.
+Once the home inspection and other contingencies have been satisfied or released, closing can take place in as little as seven days, provided that the buyer is willing to sign a lead paint waiver.
 A faster closing puts money into the seller's pocket sooner.
 There are also fewer things that can go wrong in a short escrow period.

-Benefits to Buyers to Pay Cash for a Home
+Incentives for Buyers to Pay Cash for a Home

-When REO lenders have a lot of foreclosures in their portfolios, sometimes the lender will discount the list price of the home in hopes the property will attract multiple offers.
+When REO lenders have a lot of foreclosures in their portfolios, sometimes the lender will discount the list price of the home in the hopes that the property will attract multiple offers.
 Buyers who pay cash for REO homes tend to win multiple offer situations.
-But there are other benefits for buyers over price alone:

-At the time of the initial publish of this story, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.
+At the time of the initial publish of this story, Elizabeth Weintraub, CalBRE #00697006, was a Broker-Associate at Lyon Real Estate in Sacramento, California.